Chyna Bennett

 What scholarships did you receive and why did you receive them?
 How has the financial support impacted your experience at NIU?

-I received an Honors Program waiver, AIM High FR Excellence Scholarship, Izzo-Inge Family Fund (21-22) and Foundation Impact Scholarship (21-22).
+I received an Honors Program waiver, AIM High FR Excellence Scholarship, Izzo-Inge Family Fund (21-22), Foundation Impact Scholarship (21-22), Fanny Ruth Patterson Scholarship (22-23), Cletus G. Fisher Scholarship (23-24) and the A. Tremblay Chiricotti Scholarship (24-25).
 I received these scholarships because of being in the Honors Program, because of the GPA I held coming into my freshman year in 2019, and because of the work I put into being a Huskie.
 Each year of my academic career I have received NIU scholarships, which has allowed me to stay in school.
 I would strongly encourage all students to apply as much and as soon as possible.
+As a graduate student, I have continued to have the blessing and honor of scholarships to help finance the two years of schooling I have.

 What did you want to be when you were growing up?
 Are you pursuing that as a major, or have you taken another path?